 What are the benefits of high-THCV strains?

 Over the last decade, studies involving human participants and animal models have identified THCV's potential to suppress appetite in people struggling to lose weight, regulate blood sugar levels in those with type 2 diabetes, reduce epilepsy-related seizures, delay neurodegeneration associated with Parkinson's disease,and ameliorate the symptoms of schizophrenia.

-Beyond the medical and therapeutic potential of THCV, consumers are increasingly turning to high-THCV strains for their energizing, stimulating and uplifting effects.
-And no wonder; cultivars with high levels of THCV tend to share a genetic lineage with landrace sativas known for their invigorating highs.
+Beyond the therapeutic potential of THCV, consumers are increasingly turning to high-THCV strains for the energizing, stimulating, and uplifting effects.
+And no wonder; cultivars with high levels of THCV tend to share a genetic lineage with landrace sativas, known for their invigorating highs.

 But it's important to note that THCV itself is not psychoactive.
 THCV appears to slightly reduce the psychoactive effects of THC.
 That alone makes THCV-rich strains an attractive choice for consumers seeking a high-functioning experience.
 And for those who use cannabis as part of their workouts and wellness regimes, THCV's ability to quiet the pangs of problematic munchies make it a worthy companion to diet and exercise.